-The Company's share in net earnings of associates for the year increased by 39% YoY to Php 962.7 mn from Php 690.8 mn in 2011 as most of the associates reported improved operating results due to an increase in energy sales.
-The equity earnings in 2012 also included one-off gains from the partial extinguishment of an associate's liabilities.
+The Company's share in net earnings of associates for the year 2012 amounted to Php 962.7 mn, representing a 39% YoY increase from Php 690.8 mn in 2011.
+The rise in equity earnings in 2012 was driven by the combined effect of higher energy demand and improved average selling prices.